History of Groundhog Day

 So why the groundhog?

-Obviously the ‘let’s check the weather’ part of Groundhog Day doesn’t explain the central figure: a prophetic groundhog who predicts the future.
-It turns out this also comes from traditional folksy wisdom.
+Obviously the ‘let’s check the sun’ part of Groundhog Day doesn’t explain the central figure: a mythical marmot who predicts the future.
+This dubious innovation also comes from traditional folk wisdom.
 According to custom in historical German/Dutch communities, if bears, badgers, or hedgehogs were observed around the time of Candlemas Day, it was a sign that spring was just around the corner.

 Bears, badgers, and hedgehogs are hibernating animals.
 If they come out of hibernation in early February, it suggests the weather is improving.
-However, if they go outside and “see their shadow” (because the sun is out, which implies it is not yet spring), they realize they are up prematurely and they head back to bed for a few more weeks.
+However, if they go outside and “see their shadow” (ie, the sun is out, so it’s not yet spring), they realize they are up prematurely and hit the snooze alarm for a few more weeks.

 The staying power of Groundhog Day

-Groundhog Day is a quaint bit of carefree amusement that breaks up the monotony of one of the most joyless times of the year.
-For the winter-afflicted, early February is a low point: winter has already been around for months and there’s almost no end in sight.
-Cue Groundhog Day, arriving with a burst of cheer and a whiff of ridiculousness: elevating a plump, fuzzy little animal that is hard not to love.
-It’s super cute, it comes with pancakes and Groundhog Nog, and it resonates with something deeply felt within all of us — that even after centuries of technological progress, scientific discovery, and rational inquiry, we are still superstitious beings skirting black cats, awaiting full moons, and wishing on woodchucks for better weather.
+Groundhog Day is a quaint bit of amusement that breaks up the monotony of an otherwise fairly joyless time of the year.
+For the winter-afflicted, early February is a low point: winter has already been around for months with seemingly no end in sight.
+Cue Groundhog Day, arriving with a lot of cheer and a little ridiculousness: elevating a plump, fuzzy little animal that is hard not to love.